Chitrangi

 Chitrangi is a 1964 Indian Tamil-language film, directed by R. S. Mani and produced by T. R. Sundaram of Modern Theatres.
 The film stars A. V. M. Rajan, Pushpalatha and Sheela.
 The soundtrack was composed by Vedha, while the lyrics were written by K. M. Balasubramaniam and Vaali.

 Plot

+A young woman saves a man from danger, unaware he is a king's brother, and they decide to get married.
+But she gets the shock of her life when he leaves her on their wedding night.